Daily transitions can be some of the most challenging parts of the day for families.

 A Gentle Reminder

-These are often the times when children need the most support, even if it doesn’t always look that way.
+These are often also the times when your children need the most support.

 You don’t have to figure this out on your own.